English

 Policy Researcher

-On 26 February 2026, the European Commission proposed an Omnibus package aimed at helping EU companies meet their sustainability obligations by simplifying certain sustainability reporting legislations.
+On 26 February 2025, the European Commission proposed the first Omnibus package, Omnibus I, aimed at helping EU companies meet their sustainability obligations by simplifying certain sustainability reporting legislation.
 The vote on 3 April 2025 approved the proposal’s “stop-the-clock” mechanism, making headlines across Europe as businesses and stakeholders look to understand the implications and how to implement the changes.
-Stop-the-clock refers to an immediate change of deadlines regarding certain directives in the scope of the omnibus.
+"Stop-the-clock" refers to an immediate change in deadlines regarding certain directives within the scope of the omnibus.

 Despite the simplifications, the core objectives of these regulations remain unchanged.
 They continue to apply to non-EU firms as well, ensuring that external companies also meet the EU’s sustainability standards.

 In this article, we will break down the main changes which have been proposed, as well as those which have already been approved, such as the “stop-the-clock” mechanism.
-We will take a look at what the changes – both proposed and those already adopted – mean for businesses, and the next steps your company can take to stay on top of the regulatory changes.
+We will examine the changes – both proposed and those already adopted – and discuss how they impact businesses, as well as the next steps your company can take to stay ahead of the regulatory changes.

 What is the EU Omnibus?